-This weekend I stumbled upon a genius application of mashup playfulness.
-And of course I got totally sucked in.
-And made memes.
+I stumbled upon a genius application of mashup playfulness.

 We think a bit of novelty and creativity is just what is needed to get employees to pay attention.
 While attention is fleeting (alas), it is the first step in winning over the hearts and minds of the wonderful people at your company.
-We like to nudge and cajole, and with the right spark of creativity and the right intent (ie not fear guilt lecturing or shame) you can can tickle fancy, turn on neurones, get a giggle, reinforce positive culture, and even use these nano-learning-objects as a nudge or a behavioural trigger.
+We like to nudge and cajole and with the right spark of creativity and the right intent (ie not fear guilt lecturing or shame) you can tickle fancy, turn on neurons, get a giggle, reinforce positive culture, and even use these nano-learning-objects as a nudge or a behavioral trigger.

 Here’s the Story:

-A professor of mediaeval studies has put together a free Meme Maker that uses the typography and characters from the Bayeux tapestry to let her students, and then the whole world, run wild.
+A professor of medieval studies has put together a free Meme Maker that uses the typography and characters from the Bayeux tapestry to let her students, and then the whole world, run wild.

 What started as a quirky way to engage went a bit viral, to the delight of the professor and fun all around.